-Title of Maintenance Operation (MOP) MOP Number Air Cleaner Element Inspecting and Replacing 09-01 Charge Air Cooler Inspecting and Cleaning
+Title of Maintenance Operation (MOP) MOP Number Air Cleaner Inspecting and Replacing .
+09-01 Charge Air Cooler Inspecting and Cleaning .
+09-02

-09-01 Air Cleaner Element Inspecting and Replacing
+09-01 Air Cleaner Inspecting and Replacing

-Inspect the the air cleaner element for holes or tears at the recommended interval.
-If the air cleaner element is damaged, replace it.
-See Group 09 of the Recreational Vehicle Chassis Workshop Manual for removal and installation procedures.
+Inspect the air cleaner for holes or tears at the recommended interval.
+If the air cleaner is damaged, replace it.
+See Group 09 of the Recreational Vehicle Chassis Workshop Manual for removal and installation procedures, or take the vehicle to an authorized Freightliner dealer.
+A typical air cleaner mounting is shown in Fig. 1.